 Why Is SEO Strategy Always Changing?

 SEO is a fluid field of strategy as major search engines such as Google and Bing routinely update what their algorithms value.
-So while the core values of what is effective in SEO stay mostly constant, the nuances can change at a rapid pace.
-What works great for one month might actually be counter-effective the next month.
+So while the core values of what is effective in SEO stay mostly constant, the nuances can change rapidly.
+What works great for one month might be counter-effective the next month.

 What are the different focus areas of SEO?

 Search Engine Optimization can be broken down into three strategy types.
 These fields include on-site SEO, off-site SEO, and technical SEO.
-It is worth understanding each of these and how they interact to gain a crucial understanding of how we conduct our search engine optimization strategy for each client.
+It is worth understanding each of these and how they interact to understand how we conduct our search engine optimization strategy for each client.

-On-Site or On-Page SEO refers to the search engine optimization strategy which can be conducted on your website’s specific pages.
-On-Site SEO is commonly the most discussed type of search engine optimization, as it is the most easily understandable for the general public.
+On-Site or On-Page SEO refers to the search engine optimization strategy conducted on your website’s specific pages.
+On-Site SEO is the most discussed type of search engine optimization, as it is the most easily understandable for the general public.

 On-page SEO includes: